k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/Fabric_Web_Studio/version_2-1/Troubleshooting.md

 ## Command Failures

 Fabric Web Studio and the `k2space.sh` command each require that Docker and Docker Compose are running.
-If it is not running, commands like `docker login` or the `k2space.sh` will fail.
+If it is not running, commands like `docker login` or `k2space.sh` will fail.
 If you install Docker Desktop to run your installation, it must be running.

 Starting Docker and its Docker Compose plugin depends on the operating system you use.
 Please refer to the <a href="/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2.1/6-Docker-Compose.html#install-docker-and-docker-compose-on-linux-macos-or-microsoft-windows">Docker and Docker Compose Installation</a> topic.